Composite Sorting: Quantitative Results

-The distinguishing feature of the model is frictionless wage dispersion within occupations.
-We explore the ability of the model to generate qualitative and quantitative patterns of wage dispersion within occupations.

-\textbf{Data}.
-Our main data source is the American Community Survey.
-We consider all individuals between 25 and 60 years of age between 2010 and 2017.
-The final sample includes about 6.7 million individuals.
-We select this period to work with a single Standard Occupational Classification (SOC) code, which yields 497 distinct and consistent occupations.
-Our measure of labor income is wage and salary income before taxes over the past 12 months.\footnote{Labor income includes wages, salaries, commissions, cash bonuses, tips, and other money income received from an employer.
-We drop individuals with wages below a threshold to focus on workers who are attached to the labor market.
-This minimum is equal to the federal minimum wage times 52 weeks at 40 hours per week.}
+In this section, we develop a quantitative illustration of the model.
+The distinctive feature of our model among assignment models is that we obtain earnings dispersion within occupations and, hence, we apply our model to evaluate earnings dispersion within and across occupations.
+The quantitative model isolates the implications of concave costs of skill gaps for sorting and earnings dispersion within occupations.
+We compare our results to settings with supermodular and submodular output functions, which have commonly been used in the assignment literature.

+Our data sources are the Census IPUMS sample for 1980 and the American Community Survey for 2005.
+We consider individuals between ages 16 and 64 who worked during the previous year.
+Our measure of earnings is annual wage and salary income before taxes.
+Earnings are normalized by average earnings in the economy.
+The data contains information on the individual's occupation and thus can be used to calculate the earnings distribution within every occupation.\footnote{In order to ensure consistent definitions of occupations across the different years, we follow \citet{Autor:2013} by distinguishing 323 different non-farm occupations.}

-Figure \ref{fig:data} shows the dispersion of individual wages within occupation.
-On the horizontal axis, we rank occupations by the average wages earned in each occupation.
-For every occupation, we calculate the dispersion in logarithmic wages within that occupation, where the size of the circle indicates the share of employment within the occupation.
-The salient data pattern is captured by the red solid line which is a fractional polynomial fit.
-Wage dispersion within occupations is sizable, with the average wage dispersion equal to 0.24 log points.
-Second, the wage dispersion within occupations is relatively flat at the bottom 80 percent of occupations, but rapidly increases for the top fifth of occupations.
+Figure \ref{fig:data} shows earnings dispersion within occupations in 1980 and 2005.
+On the horizontal axis, we rank occupations by average earnings in each occupation.
+For every occupation, we calculate the variance of earnings within that occupation, where the circle size indicates the share of total employment within the occupation.
+The salient data patterns are captured by the solid lines.
+First, earnings dispersion within occupations is sizable, with average earnings variation within occupations equal to 0.18 in 1980 and equal to 0.39 in 2005.
+Second, earnings dispersion within occupations is relatively constant at the bottom two-thirds of occupations but increases for the top third of occupations.

-\textbf{Analysis}.
-We next calibrate the technology.
-We choose simple parameter values for the cost of mismatch: $\zeta_{p}=\zeta_{\kappa}=\frac{1}{2}$ and $\rho_{p}=\rho_{\kappa}=1$.
-These parameters, together with the distributions of workers and jobs, determine the equilibrium assignment.
-We discipline the choice for the production value of a worker independent of their job $g(x)$ to exactly replicate earnings data in the United States.
-That is, we calibrate the function $g$ to exactly replicate the wages at each percentile in the data.\footnote{We do not need to calibrate the function $h$ as all our results are invariant to it.
-In principle, the function could be directly inferred using a measure of the value of a job.}